-Two properties within the Station Area are identified as "Opportunity Sites" A and B due to their size location, ownership and other characteristics (see Map 1).
+Two properties within the Project Study Area have been identified as "Opportunity Sites" A and B due to their size location, ownership and other characteristics (see Map 1).
 They are the Pendleton Woolen Mills property (Opportunity Site A) located between the future LRT station and the Springwater Corridor trail and the property owned by the Oregon Department of Transportation located east of McLoughlin Boulevard, between Stubb and Beta Streets (Opportunity Site B).
 They are described in more detail in the Redevelopment Scenarios Report and in subsequent sections of this report.
-1